Select the right technology for 2020

 Most of the newer software solutions are based around insurers’ need for brownfield solutions that work within their existing environment.
 It’s great to see more software companies tackling this challenge, but it’s important to be aware of their limitations before choosing any one solution.

 These have been a great success at Google, Netflix, and Amazon.
-But unlike insurers, these are massive organisations that have the large-scale teams and technology needed to support their rapid growth, and sometimes daily software changes.
+But unlike insurers, these are massive organizations that have the large-scale teams and technology needed to support their rapid growth, and sometimes daily software changes.

 Moving to a microservice architecture doesn’t make as much sense for insurers, they are not in a rapidly evolving business domain or experiencing massive growth.
 They are a relatively stable industry that needs solid, reliable systems, that deliver a good user experience, good economy, and at best need to update their products quarterly.

 For Insurers, microservices can introduce a whole host of new problems: